dean-jl/YouTube-Playlist-Cleaner/README.md

     -   **Title/Channel:** Enter keywords or quoted phrases.
     -   **Age:** Enter a number and select the time unit.
     -   **Watched:** Check the box to target watched videos.
+    -   **Dry Run:** Check this box if you only want to generate a report of videos that *would* be deleted, without actually removing them.
 4.  **Start the Process:** Click the **"Delete Selected"** button.
 5.  **Wait:** The popup will close, and a "Cancel" button will appear on the page.
 The script will first scroll through the entire playlist to load all videos.
 This may take some time for very large playlists.
+6.  **Deletion / Report Generation:**
-6.  **Deletion:** Once all videos are loaded, the script will begin deleting the ones that match your criteria.
+    -   If **Dry Run** was *not* selected, the script will begin deleting the videos that match your criteria.
+    -   If **Dry Run** *was* selected, no videos will be deleted, but a report will still be generated.
-7.  **Review the Summary:** When the process is complete, a confirmation alert will appear, and your browser will automatically download a `.txt` file summarizing exactly which videos were removed and the reasons why.
+7.  **Review the Summary:** When the process is complete, a confirmation alert will appear, and your browser will automatically download a `.txt` file summarizing exactly which videos were removed (or would have been removed in a dry run) and the reasons why.

 ## Development

 This project is written in TypeScript and uses a simple set of npm scripts for building.

 -   **`src/`**: Contains all the source TypeScript, HTML, CSS, and the `manifest.json` file.
 -   **`dist/`**: The output directory for the built extension.
 This folder is what you load into the browser.
 Created during build, not included in the repository.
 -   **`docs/`**: Contains project documentation, including the implementation plan and this README.

 ### Build Process